United States occupation of Haiti: Executions and killings

-Mass killings of civilians were allegedly committed by United States Marines and their Haitian gendarmerie subordinates.
+Mass killings of civilians were allegedly committed by Marines and the Gendarmerie.
 According to Haitian historian Roger Gaillard, such killings involved rape, lynchings, summary executions, burning villages and deaths by burning.
 Internal documents of the United States Army justified the killing of women and children, describing them as "auxiliaries" of rebels.
 A private memorandum of the Secretary of the Navy criticized "indiscriminate killings against natives".
 American officers responsible for acts of violence were given names in Creole such as "Linx" for Commandant Freeman Lang and "Ouiliyanm" for Sergeant Dorcas Lee Williams.
 According to American journalist H. J. Seligman, Marines would practice "bumping off Gooks", describing the shooting of civilians in a similar manner as killing for sport.

 Beginning in 1919, American troops began attacking rural villages.
-In November 1919, villagers in Thomazeau hiding in a nearby forest sent a letter – the only surviving testament of the event – to a French priest asking for protection.
+In November villagers in Thomazeau hiding in a nearby forest sent a letter – the only surviving testament of the event – to a French priest asking for protection.
 In the letter, survivors wrote that at least two American planes bombed and shot at two villages, killing half of the population, including men, women, children and the elderly.
-On December 5, 1919, American planes bombed Les Cayes in a possible act of intimidation.
-American pilots were investigated for their actions, though none were condemned.
+On December 5 American planes bombed Les Cayes in a possible act of intimidation.
+American pilots were investigated for their actions, though none was condemned.
 These actions were described by anthropologist Jean-Philippe Belleau as possibly "the first ever carried out by air on civilian populations".

 Forced labor

-A corvée policy of forced labor was enacted upon Haitians, enforced by the US-operated Haitian gendarmerie in the interest of improving economic conditions to fulfill foreign debts – including payments to the United States – and to improve the nation's infrastructure.
+A corvée policy enacted upon Haitians was enforced by the Gendarmerie in the interest of improving economic conditions to fulfill foreign debts – including payments to the United States – and to improve the nation's infrastructure.
 The corvée system was found in Haiti's rural code by Major Smedley D. Butler, who testified that forced labor cut the cost of 1 mi of road construction from $51,000 per mile to $205 per mile.

 The corvée resulted in the deaths of hundreds to thousands of Haitians.
-Haitians were tied together in rope and those fleeing labor projects were often shot.
-According to Haitian American academic Michel-Rolph Trouillot, about 5,500 Haitians died in labor camps.
-In addition, Roger Gaillard writes that some Haitians were killed fleeing the camps or if they did not work satisfactorily.
+Haitians were tied together in rope, and those fleeing labor projects were often shot.
+Roger Gaillard writes that some Haitians were killed fleeing the camps or if they did not work satisfactorily.
 Many of the deaths and killings attributed to forced labor occurred during the extensive construction of roads in Haiti.
 In some instances, Haitians were forced to work on projects without pay and while shackled to chains.
 The corvée system's treatment of Haitians has been compared to the system of bondage labor enforced upon black Americans during the Reconstruction era following the American Civil War.